-During the fourth quarter of 2016, FEPE statistics show that the European envelope market volume decreased by approximately 5 per cent compared to the same period previous year.
-This decline is in line with Bong's decline in sales during the fourth quarter and Bong's estimation is that this decline will continue at the same pace during 2017.
+During the fourth quarter of 2017, FEPE statistics show that the European envelope market volume decreased by approximately six per cent compared to the same period previous year.
+The decline in the envelope market 2017 is approximately five per cent compared to previous year, according to FEPE.